-Section 4 - Objectives as they relate to supporting equality of opportunity and the promotion of HE (Guidance paragraphs 114-148)

-Section 4.1 - Equality of Opportunity Objective 1 Increasing HE recruitment, retention and attainment, of under-represented groups Objective 2 Provide high quality academic and welfare support to looked after children and care leavers in transition from FE to HE Objective 3 Increase progressions to employment and/or further study Objective 4 Increase Welsh medium higher education Section 4.2 - Promotion of higher education
+Section 4 - Objectives as they relate to supporting equality of opportunity and the promotion of HE Section 4.1 - Equality of Opportunity Objective 1 Increasing HE recruitment, completion and attainment of under-represented groups and students with protected characteristics.
+Objective 2 Provide high quality academic and welfare support to learners with care experienced and/or carers in transition from FE to HE.
+Objective 3 Increase progressions to employment and/or further study.
+Objective 4 Increase Welsh medium higher education.
+Section 4.2 - Promotion of higher education Objective 1 Increase promotion of part time higher education courses.
+Objective 2 Increase publicity and promotion for FE level 3 students to raise aspiration to higher level study.